-An estimated 40% of the population today identifies as minority; however, only 17% of nurses identify that way.
+An estimated 40% of the population today identifies as nonwhite, but only 17% of nurses identify that way.
 Why does this matter?
 It speaks to the need for a more diverse healthcare system.
 Increased representation across cultures, ethnicities, genders, and sexual orientations creates a professional environment more in line with the patients it serves.

 One path to more diversity in healthcare is education.
-Not only encouraging more persons of color and other minorities to pursue healthcare degrees, but supporting their academic and personal journeys from start to finish.
-In 2012, the ISRN Nursing Journal reviewed survey results from minority students in nursing.
-The goal?
-To identify the biggest challenges they faced when seeking or enrolled in a medical education program.
-The study found that while results varied by individual, many minority students faced a number of barriers in common, both inside and outside of the classroom.
+This means encouraging more persons of color and people from other minority groups to pursue healthcare degrees and supporting their academic and personal journeys from start to finish.
+The ISRN Nursing Journal reviewed survey results from minority students in nursing with the goal of identifying the biggest challenges they faced when seeking or enrolled in a medical education program.
+The study found that while results varied by individual, many minority students faced several barriers in common, both inside and outside of the classroom.

-This guide takes a look at each of these barriers in detail, and offers multiple solutions that minority students can use to take charge of their allied health education.
+This guide looks at each of these barriers in detail and offers multiple solutions that minority students can use to take charge of their allied health education.

 Challenge: Financial Support

-To combat these issues, many turned to student loans.
+However, even with part-time study, the demands of a full-time job can negatively impact their grades.
+Furthermore, they must balance the need to earn a paycheck to cover educational expenses and meet their day-to-day living costs.
+To combat these issues, many minority students turned to student loans.
 But upon graduation, those loans come due with a vengeance, taking away the freedom that many graduates hoped to find after school was over.
 The good news is that many students can avoid loans by looking at a variety of financing options that won’t break the bank with high interest rates or not-so-good terms of repayment.
 Here are a few solutions catered specifically to minority students.

 Quick Tips: How to Land a Scholarship